 Your overall physical and dental health are strongly linked to each other.
 In plain and simple words, one affects the other.
 Poor dental health can lead you to oral cavities and gum diseases before it triggers more severe health conditions like heart problems, blood sugar and cancer.

-Thus, a leading dentist in South Kensington emphasises on maintaining healthy gums and teeth throughout your life so that you can reduce the risk of such serious health conditions.
+Thus, a leading dentist in Croydon emphasises on maintaining healthy gums and teeth throughout your life so that you can reduce the risk of such serious health conditions.
 The earlier you develop the proper dental habits, the better.
 Long story short, it’s important to brush and floss your teeth properly every day as well as restricting your sugar intake as much as you can.

 Gum diseases and oral caries are very common not only across the UK but all over the world.
 The WHO or the World Health Organisation recently released a report based on a comprehensive study conducted globally on oral health.
 It shows that cases of oral cavities, gum diseases, natural teeth loss and oral cancer are rampant across almost every age group.